arsalan-akhtar/sisl-GUI/README.md

 How to run it
 ---

-Easy, just run the `sislGUI` file that you will find in the folder.
+Easy, just run the `sislGUI` file that you will find inside the folder.
 You can run it from wherever you want, no need to be inside the directory.

 `
 path/to/sislGUI/executable